wcpannell/ISAProject/readme.rst

 General Purpose IO
 ~~~~~~~~~~~~~~~~~~

 The GPIO port peripheral provide control of 16 bidirectional pins per port.
 Pins can be assigned to be either an input or an output.
 Inputs and Output pins can be present within the same port, and their direction can be set at runtime.
-Pin direction is controlled by setting the respective bit in the Pin Direction register to 1 for output or 0 for a high-impedence input.
+Pin direction is controlled by setting the respective bit in the Pin Direction register to 1 for output or 0 for a high-impedance input.
 The state of each pin can be set or determined (output or input, respectively), by writing or reading the Pin State register.
 The GPIO peripheral provides an interrupt on change (IOC) functionality on each pin which can be individually enabled or disabled by setting or clearing (respectively) its respective bit in the IOC Enable register.
 On a change in pin state, if IOC is enable for that pin, the peripheral will set the pin's respective bit in the IRQ Flag register high.
 If any of the IRQ Flags in the port are asserted, the IRQ line for the peripheral will also be asserted.
 If interrupts are enabled, these flags must be cleared during the Interrupt Service Routine (ISR) or the IRQ line will immediately re-enter the ISR upon issuance of the return from interrupt (rfi) instruction.

 The provided system includes two GPIO ports, GPIO_0 and GPIO_1 whose base addresses are 0x300 and 0x304, respectively.
 The interface is the same between both GPIO peripherals.
 On the DE2-115, GPIO_0 is connected to SW[15:0] and GPIO_1 is connected to LEDR[15:0].